Parsely/storm-0mq/README.md

 6. make sure the built JAR, `storm-0mq.jar` is in the `storm/lib` directory

-7. make sure the JAR bundled with jzmq, `jzmq.jar` is also in the `storm/lib` directory
+7. make sure the JAR bundled with jzmq, `zmq.jar` is also in the `storm/lib` directory

 # Verifying the JAR is loadable by Storm